destrutoyt/destrutoyt/README.md

 ## PROJECTS
 - [Portfolio Web](https://destrutoyt.github.io/MAGL-Portfolio) -> An upgraded portfolio website that features an attractive design, technical background including skills, projects, and experience, and an enhanced contact form with various methods to connect.
-- [Weather App](https://github.com/destrutoyt/Weather_App) -> Interactive weather applications which show real-time weather in specific parts of the world.
-It includes details like temperature, wind speeds, custom conditions (not official alerts from the National Weather Services), and much more.
+- [Paradign Pet Professionals](https://github.com/destrutoyt/Front-End-Project) -> A responsive, multi-page website built to inform and engage pet owners on proper care for dogs, cats, and exotic pets.
+This project showcases modern web development practices, including semantic HTML5, CSS3, and responsive design principles.
-- [Front-End Website](https://github.com/destrutoyt/Front-End-Project) -> Front-End web that showcases skills in HTML and CSS, as well as Responsive Design and some JavaScript.
-It features many elements, including tables, lists, navigations (including dropdowns), and much more for a website related to the state of New Jersey.
+- [Weather App](https://github.com/destrutoyt/Weather_App) -> Interactive weather applications that show real-time weather in specific parts of the world.
+It includes details like temperature, wind speeds, custom conditions (not official alerts from the National Weather Service), and much more.
-- [Valentine's Gift](https://github.com/destrutoyt/Valentine-Gift)) -> Interactive & Animated website for Valentine's Day.
+- [Valentine's Gift](https://github.com/destrutoyt/Valentine-Gift) -> Interactive & Animated website for Valentine's Day.
 Use it to ask your close one (or crush!) to be your Valentine in a fun way!!!

 ## TECH STACK
 - Python, JavaScript, Java, HTML, CSS